 Soft material, great moisture-wicking properties and excellent comfort.

 The Under Armour ColdGear is the women’s compression top we went for due to its design and all-round usefulness.

 Again like our top choice for the men’s compression top this Under Armour garment has a quality about it.
 It even seems to slide on easily.

 Not only does it boast a high neckline and long sleeves it has an extended, 26″ body length, which covers your butt meaning whether you are resistance training or performing cardio you won’t need to keep making adjustments.

 For the best of the best in the compression tops of category for women this garment ticks every box.
 It allows you to look slimmer and it enhances your workout.
 How can that in any way be bad?

-Compression garments are an excellent choice, especially for us older gits.
+Compression garments are an excellent choice for young and older.
 They can add support to the body and gives the confidence you need to achieve any exercise goals.